SaiKaligotla/Cyclistic/Case Study.md

-# Case Study 1: How Does a Bike-Share Navigate Speedy Success?
+# Case Study: How Does a Bike-Share Navigate Speedy Success?

 # Cyclistic
 Google Data Analytics: A Case Study in SQL-Data Analysis